technokrat/vuexr/README.md

     * The `timeout` attribute (of type `Number` in milliseconds, default `1000`) sets the time, a `<ar-element>` vanishes after it is not detected by the camera anymore
-    * **(NOT SUPPORTED)** The `markerSize` attribute (of type `Number` in millimeters, default `50`) sets the size of the respective ArUco marker, for precise projection.
+    * **(NOT SUPPORTED)** The `markerSize` attribute (of type `Number` in millimeters, default `50`) sets the size of the respective ArUco marker for accurate projection sizing.

 ### Markers
 VueXR can detect **6x6** ArUco markers up to decimal ID `250`.
-The are quite robust, and encode orientation and identity in one.
+They are quite robust, and encode orientation and identity in one.
 Use this [generator webpage](http://chev.me/arucogen/) to print out a marker and stick it onto your toaster!

 An `<ar-element>`'s origin is based in the middle of the marker.
 Use absolute positioning or CSS transforms to correctly